johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 {
   provide: 'MASSIVE_CONNECT_OPTIONS',
   useFactory: // <-- we need to get our options factory inserted here!
-  imports:    // <-- we need to import a module here if our factory lives in a separate one
   inject:     // <-- injectable parameters for useFactory }
 ```